ROCm/rocm_smi_lib/docs/install/install.rst

 ..
 NOTE::

-Users may need to update LD_LIBRARY_PATH and PATH accordingly.
-Libraries are installed under /opt/rocm/lib/ and CLI is under /opt/rocm/bin/.
+Users may need to update `LD_LIBRARY_PATH` and `PATH` accordingly.
+Libraries are installed under `/opt/rocm/lib/` and CLI is under `/opt/rocm/bin/`.
 Typically, these actions are done by the ROCm install.

 For example,

 .. code-block:: shell

     export PATH=$PATH:/opt/rocm/bin/